RunestoneInteractive/httlads/_sources/Statistics/cs2_exploring_business_data.rst

 The data set lists countries based on their business start-up scores.
 While it is easy to see the best countries for starting a business based on the business start-up rank, it is not easy to grasp the relative simplicity of each country.

+The following are some very important terms in data analytics that are used to describe the dataset.

+**Mean** is the average of a set of values.
+It is important in analytics as it is a measure of central tendency.
+In Google Sheets we use the function ``AVERAGE`` and then select the cells of the values values to find the mean.
+From now on we will use the words mean and average interchangeably.

+**Range** is the difference between the lowest and highest values of the dataset.
+To find the maximum value you use the function ``MAX``.
+Similarly, to find the minimum value you use the function ``MIN``.

+**Standard deviation** is the average distance from the mean.
+It shows how spread out the data is more than other types of variabilities.
+To find the standard deviation we use the the function ``STDEV``.

+**Mode** is the most common value on the dataset.
+It is very important in categorical data because it describes the most frequent option.
+To find the mode you can use the function
+``MODE``.

+**Median** is the middle value of the dataset.
+The median is also as important because it provides another kind of baseline besides mean and mode.
+The function that gives the median is ``MEDIAN``.

 We can use the functions that we learned in the previous case study to create a common baseline: average, standard deviation, and median.
 So, let's average the business start-up score of all countries together.

 a.
 Use the ``AVERAGE`` function to calculate the mean in column D. Scroll down and click on a cell in column 194.